hurlbertlab/dietdatabase/README.md

 Enter your github userid and password if prompted.
 Now your up-to-date files are available for incorporation into GloBI and for others to add to!

+##Finding Diet Data
+We are focusing our search for diet data in the published literature.
+References related to avian diets have been scraped from individual species accounts on the [Birds of North America website](http://bna.birds.cornell.edu/bna/), and are provided in the file 'NA_avian_diet_refs.txt'.
+For each species, look up the listed references to see if they contain raw diet data summaries.
+If you were able to look up the reference, put a 'y' in the 'checked' column.
+If the reference was unavailable (couldn't access it online, not in the library) put a 'n'.
+For those that you checked, indicate (y/n) whether it contained diet data in the 'useable_data' column.

+After you have examined all of the references listed in this table for a given species, you will perform a literature search to see if any additional papers have been published on the diet of this species since the Birds of North America species account was published or last revised (the year in the "revised" column).

+###Web of Science search
+Go to [Web of Science](http://apps.webofknowledge.com) and in the Topic search box enter:

+"[common name] AND (diet OR foraging OR food)", replacing [common name] with the actual common name of the species you are searching.

+Click on +Add Another Field, and select Year Published.
+Search all years since the last revised date for that species as listed in the
+'NA_avian_diet_refs' table.

+Look up the papers in the search results, and be sure to add any that contain useful data to the NA_avian_diet_refs.txt table.

 ##Data Entry Details
 To maximize the utility of the data, we need to record many types of information describing the what, when, where, and how of its collection, and so our database has many fields.
 In the table below we explain what exactly is characterized in each